 - 6 large romaine lettuce leaves, whole

-- Crumble the tempeh and steam for 20 minutes.
+- Crumble the tempeh and place in a steamer basket.
+Steam for 20 minutes.
 Remove and place in a medium bowl.

 - Whisk together the tamari and mustard.
 Pour over the steamed tempeh, and stir to combine.
-Cover the bowl with a plate and allow to sit while preparing the remaining ingredients.
+Cover the bowl with a plate and allow to set while preparing the remaining ingredients.

 - Heat oil in a large skillet over medium high heat.
 When oil shimmers, add the onions.
 Sauté until onions are brown, about 10 minutes.
 Turn off heat, but let pan stay on burner.